-Betta is a tropical fish and native to Vietnam, Cambodia, Laos, and Thailand.
+Betta is a tropical fish native to Vietnam, Cambodia, Laos, and Thailand.
 In those regions, the average duration of daylight is 12 hours, extended to 15 hours during the summer.

 It is better to mimic the natural environment in the aquarium.
 So a 14 hours lighting period is an ideal duration for Betta fish.

 Do Goldfish Need Light At Night?

 Goldfish need 12/13 hours of light in every 24 hours cycle.
 So they don’t require additional lighting at night.
 Instead, they need darkness for rest.

-So, I’ll suggest adequate lighting of 12 hours for your goldfish.
-The rest of the time, allow them to stay in darkness.
+So, I’ll suggest adequate lighting for 12 hours for your goldfish.
+Then, the rest of the time, allow them to stay in darkness.